tomorrowbyte/getx-sqlite/README.md

 wonderful to work with.
 - Flutter made easy.
 - It's easy to do state management.
-- providing MVC pattern.
+- Providing MVC pattern.
-- less code than flutter itself.
+- Less code than flutter itself.
-- and provides tons of other intresting functionalities.
+- And provides tons of other intresting functionalities.

 [see official repository](https://github.com/jonataslaw/getx).